Seore287/P3D-Coursework/Game Design Document.md

 ## Gameplay Mechanics
 ### ​Game Structure
-The game takes place across five realms within the game world, each with distinctive visuals and gameplay elements:
 - Sparkling Peaks: icy slopes, slippery surfaces, and crystaline caves filled with environmental hazards like falling icicles and strong winds.
 - Radiant Abyss: an underground realm with phosphorescent crystals, floating platforms, and gravity-defying puzzles.
 - Luminous Jungle: a dense rainforest with bioluminscent flora and hidden paths.